 A consistently high standard makes this a busy dining destination - prices are realistically moderate, but there are no short cuts in quality.

-Given the attention given to careful sourcing of ingredients, it should be no surprise that the key USP of his carefully cooked and simply presented food is its flavour.
+Given the attention shown to careful sourcing of ingredients, it should be no surprise that the key USP of his carefully cooked and interestingly presented food is its flavour.
 Everything is made from scratch in house, including all the stocks and sauces, as well as breads and desserts (do save some space for some moreish homemade ice cream).
-And, true to the ethos of this well-run hotel, watchful, well-trained staff provide efficient service even when under pressure.
+And, true to the ethos of this well-run hotel, watchful staff always do their best to provide efficient service even when under pressure.

 An informative wine list reflects the hotel’s popularity as a wedding venue (more bubblies than half bottles) and, although representing the major areas, leans towards the old world, especially France.

 At busy times overflow tables are set up in the bar – the 'Gastrolounge'; complete with crisp white linen, fresh flowers and attentive service, this is no hardship.

 Gourmet evenings are a regular feature.